byteporter/resume/resume.md

 Experience
 ----------

+### Black Beard Labs (formerly Veteran Studio), Waynesboro, VA

+#### Developer / Consultant - 2017 - 2018

+Worked closely with the founder in setting up the company.
+Assisted in selecting and configuring the infrastructure, promoting the business, and hiring employees.

 ### Innovative Refrigeration Systems, Lyndhurst, VA

 #### Web Developer - 2016-2017

 Developed a REST service managing users, permissions, authorization, and authentication.
 Written in Laravel Lumen slim framework on a LAMP stack.

 Developed business reports incorporating data from both MySQL application databases and a Microsoft SQL database hosting proprietary data.